 Savannah is proof that even something as inherently dull as a grid street pattern can be breathtakingly beautiful.
 There are delights at every corner, plenty of historic monuments, and a perpetually vibrant feel permeating the city.

 The 22 squares ♥♥♥ remaining from the original town plan are an undeniable highlight, each with its own defining features, each surrounded by impressive buildings.
 There will also be at least one street musician livening up the atmosphere on each square at practically any time of day or night.
-The streets connecting the squares are almost invariably very green, with spanish moss a prominent part of vegetation, and full of architectural delights.
+The streets connecting the squares are also full of architectural delights and are almost invariably very green, with Spanish moss a prominent part of the vegetation.

-Trolley tour of the historic town is a popular activity offered by several companies.
-We rode with Oglethorpe Company ♥.
-The driver’s narration was very lively, with tons of information and stories that may or may not have been necessary.
-Probably got our money’s worth, but a bit of an information overload.
+A trolley tour ♥ of the historic town is a popular activity offered by several companies (we rode with Oglethorpe Company).
+The driver’s narration was very lively, with tons of information and stories that may or may not have been necessary – we probably got our money’s worth, but it was a bit of an information overload.

-We did not have particular luck with visiting places of worship in Savannah.
-Congregation Mickve Israel is not open on weekends, so we were only able to admire its exterior.
-Cathedral of St John Baptist fit into our plans only on Sunday morning, when we managed a glimpse of its greenish-marble interior in between masses; it definitely merits more attention on a future visit.
-There are other churches in town that might be interesting to step into, but we only walked by them.
+Several places of worship are worth considering in Savannah.
+Congregation Mickve Israel is expected to be closed on Shabbat and during the High Holidays, but even its exterior is worth stopping by.
+The Cathedral of St John Baptist offered us only a glimpse of its greenish-marble interior in between masses; it definitely merits more attention on a future visit.
+There are other churches in town that might be interesting to step into.

 Forsyth Park ♥♥, marking the southern boundary of the historic city center, is a handsome green space centered on an impressive fountain.
 There are several monuments, including a major Confederate Memorial, a mix of open spaces and shaded walkways, and a fantastic playground for younger kids.

-City Market ♥ gets especially bustling in the evenings – there is frequently live music acts playing at its edge – but it is not a true market; rather, it is a couple of blocks of shops and galleries, impressive primarily for the concentration of the latter.
+City Market ♥ gets especially bustling in the evenings – live music acts are a frequent occurrence – but it is not a true market; rather, it is a couple of blocks of shops and galleries, impressive primarily for the concentration of the latter.